"The Surrey ‘family’ is a happy one, with a friendly vibe for students of all races."

 "I was also an active member of various groups and coding programs, which allowed me to build a strong professional network and hone my skills, enabling me to translate my expertise into real world solutions."

-Another thing I liked about Surrey was its well-planned campus infrastructure with all its Departments in one place.
+Another thing I liked about Surrey was its well-planned campus infrastructure with everything in one place.
 The University also has excellent accommodation with outstanding amenities.

 The Surrey ‘family’ is a happy one, with a friendly vibe for students of all races.
 As an undergraduate student you are at that point in your life where you transition into a responsible adult.
 I found that Surrey gave me a good platform to develop strong interpersonal skills.
 With its global exposure and opportunities to work with people from different cultures, it gave me a better understanding of how you have to be courteous and humble to excel in a team.